aryanhimanshu/Educate-Contribute-Project/README.md

 All I expect in return is that if you gain from your project than you will pass that knowledge forward even if you are a introvert,geek or snob.
 Even if you don't agree with above point today.
 I agree to disagree.
 You are still welcome to learn here.
 Cheers ^_^

+P.S.
+Even I am not genius myself.
+Expectations can lead to disappointments.